How to delete WooCommerce customer accounts

 Another way is to delete the customers and their data, like delete orders data and delete customers’ product data, directly from the WordPress database.
 This can be done with the help of sql queries.
 But this method is quite advanced and it is not recommended for most users.

-How allow customers to delete their own accounts
+How to allow customers to delete their accounts

-If you want you can also allow customers to delete their own accounts.
+If you want, you can also allow customers to delete their own accounts.
 You can add the “Delete Account” tab on the WooCommerce My Account page.
-This can be quite useful for GDPR type of situations where customers can request not only to close account but also to have their data deleted.
+This can be quite useful for GDPR-type situations where customers can request not only to close their accounts but also to have their data deleted.

-To add a delete WooCommerce account button on the front end of your WooCommerce store, all you have to do is to install and activate the WP Frontend Delete Account plugin (Alternative is the Delete Me plugin).
-The plugin will automatically add a “Delete Account’ tab under the WooCommerce my account page and a delete my account button on the customer profile page.
-With this option the WooCommerce customers will be able to delete their own account by clicking the button and confirming their password.
+To add a delete WooCommerce account button on the front end of your WooCommerce store, all you have to do is install and activate the WP Frontend Delete Account plugin (The alternative is the Delete Me plugin).
+The plugin will automatically add a “Delete Account’ tab under the WooCommerce My Account page and a Delete My Account button on the customer profile page.
+With this option, WooCommerce customers can delete their accounts by clicking the button and confirming their password.

 Conclusion